tylerb10/100-days-of-code/log.md

 ### Day 20: July 9, 2023

 **Today's Progress**: Working once again on using datasets, and took a tangent learning more about arrow functions.

+### Day 21 and 22: July 11-12, 2023

+**Today's Progress**: Going over more functions, and refactoring some code that isn't doing what I want it to (yet).